sergiouve/hidro/README.md

 # hidro

+### What is it?
-Hidro is a dead simple prototying tool.
+Hidro is a dead simple prototying/design tool.
 Use it to quickly create a styleguide, views and components on a fully navigable web.

+### What is it not?
+Hidro is not supposed to be used to power a production ready webapp, it is designed to just prototype/design it.

 ## Installation